zhenjiao/openlocTest/loc/de/articles/api-management/api-management-howto-disaster-recovery-backup-restore.md

 This guide shows how to authenticate Azure Resource Manager requests, and how to backup and restore your API Management service instances.

->[AZURBLAU.
-HINWEIS] The process for backing up and restoring an API Management service instance for disaster recovery can also be used for replicating API Management service instances for scenarios such as staging.
+>[AZURE.NOTE] The process for backing up and restoring an API Management service instance for disaster recovery can also be used for replicating API Management service instances for scenarios such as staging.

 ## Authenticating Azure Resource Manager requests

->[AZURBLAU.
-WICHTIG] The REST API for backup and restore uses Azure Resource Manager and has a different authentication mechanism than the REST APIs for managing your API Management entities.
+>[AZURE.IMPORTANT] The REST API for backup and restore uses Azure Resource Manager and has a different authentication mechanism than the REST APIs for managing your API Management entities.
 The steps in this section describe how to authenticate Azure Resource Manager requests.
 For more information, see [Authenticating Azure Resource Manager requests](http://msdn.microsoft.com/library/dn790557.aspx).

 All of the tasks that you do on resources using the Azure Resource Manager must be authenticated with Azure Active Directory using the following steps.